Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

    dlog_print(DLOG_DEBUG, LOG_TAG, "Server Name: %s, Server state: %d\n", server_name, server_state);
    ```

-3. Send the command to the server using the corresponding `mc_client_send_XXX()` function.
+3. Send the command to the server using the corresponding `mc_client_send_XXX()`.
 Use the server name retrieved in the previous step to identify the server.

    For example, to send a playback state change command to the server, use the `mc_client_send_playback_state_command()` function with the new state defined in the third parameter: